Launch your business in 10 days!

-Professional house cleaning is a major industry.
-The global cleaning industry is currently over $55 billion and is expected to double by 2030.
-That means it’s a great market for new entrants, but you’ll need a house cleaning pricing guide to make sure you charge properly.
+The global cleaning industry is currently worth over $55 billion and expected to double by 2030.
+That means it’s a great market for new entrepreneurs, but you’ll need a house cleaning pricing guide to make sure you charge properly.

-Chris’s wife started Queen Bee Cleaning Service in 2015 to make some extra money, but it took off so quickly Chris quit his job and helped build it into a $1.5 million company.
-Queen Bee is also top-rated on Nextdoor, Yelp, Houzz, Thumbtack, HomeAdvisor, and Porch.
+Chris Mondragon’s wife started Bumble Bee Cleaning Services in 2015 to make some extra money.
+It took off so quickly that Chris quit his job and helped build it into a multimillion-dollar company.
+The company is also top rated on sites like Nextdoor and Yelp.

-We’ll share his information to help you create a cleaning pricing guide that will help you make a great living in the house cleaning services industry.
-We’ll cover the types of services, different ways to charge and share the pricing list.
+We’ll share Chris’s recommendations to help you create a cleaning pricing guide and make a great living in the house cleaning services industry.
+We’ll cover the different types of services and share pricing the best strategies.

 What kind of house cleaning services should I provide?

-A housecleaning service will normally offer other services besides just cleaning homes for people who live in them.
-They may also provide services for Airbnb, moving, apartments, and commercial spaces.
-For instance, Queen Bee also offers:
+A house cleaning service will normally offer other services besides cleaning homes for residents.
+They may also provide services for Airbnbs, apartments, and commercial spaces.
+For instance, Bumble Bee also offers:

 If I was to start today, I would probably focus on Airbnb cleaning because it has a higher profit margin.